andersmurphy/andersmurphy-blog/resources/posts/2020-12-27-clojure-cond-deep-merge-remove-nils-and-the-shape-of-data.md

    m))
 ```

-Finally we van implement `deep-merge-no-nils` which should have the behaviour we desire:
+Finally we can implement `deep-merge-no-nils` which should have the behaviour we desire:

 ```Clojure
 (defn deep-merge-no-nils